Drug Crime Attorneys in Melrose, MA

 Knowledge

-Knowledge involves an act that is carried out by voluntary means that is not due to a mistake, accident, negligence, or any other honest reason.
+Knowledge involves an act carried out by voluntary means and is not due to a mistake, accident, negligence, or any other honest reason.

 Intent

 This element is typically easier to prove than the element of knowledge.
-Massachusetts defines intent as “a person’s purpose or objective” and is demonstrated by the actions, words, and all the circumstances that surround the case.
+Massachusetts defines intent as “a person’s purpose or objective” and demonstrates it through the actions, words, and circumstances surrounding the case.

 Possession